syh7/DnDwiki/src/main/resources/raw/inquisitors/sessions arc 2/session 12 - playing games of chance.md

-# Sessie 12 - Playing Games of Chance
+# Session 12 - Playing Games of Chance

 - inventory rule changed:
     - all items are one sot, no longer multiple slots for larger items